SKocur/ChromeRunner/README.md

 # ChromeRunner
 Software which runs multiple instances of Google Chrome each with different IP address.
-It can be used to test log in system against attacks which use many IP addresses.
+It can be used to test log-in system/website performance, etc. against attacks which use many IP addresses.

 ### Screenshot:
 ![Image](images/chromerunner_ss_1.png)